 Road trips are great for the soul…

 Once again, the journey is very much a part of the experience, not just the destination!
 The journey to Staffin took us past the iconic Old Man of Storr mountain and rocky outcrop.
-As seen in the movie Prometheus and apparently it might even get used in a new Game of Thrones prequel that is apparently to be set on the Isle of Skye?
-It really has got a very cinematic type of landscape!
+As seen in the movie Prometheus.
+Apparently it might even get used in a new Game of Thrones prequel that is supposed to be filmed on the Isle of Skye?
+It really does have a very cinematic type of landscape!

 Staffin promised to be a beautiful and peaceful spot right by the sea.
 For us, it would be restful ‘home’ for a few days.
 A chance to relax and explore the local area and be inspired by the fantastic surroundings.
 After all the walking and scrambling around the Fairy Pools, it would be nice just to chill for a bit.
 Staffin seemed to be the perfect spot!
 Plus it had ‘facilities’ too, ie; a tap with running water.
 What more could you want?